-Neon Genesis Evangelion has Rei and Kaworu, who are the soul (or part of a soul) of an Angel jammed into a soulless clone body, and are even more powerful and just as incomprehensible as the "regular" Angels.
+- Neon Genesis Evangelion has Rei and Kaworu, each of whom is the soul (or part of a soul) of an Angel jammed into a soulless clone body, and are even more powerful and just as incomprehensible as the "regular" Angels.

 If he had just been a simple mafioso, those gathered there would not have felt such an alien sense of awe.
 The aura rolling off of him was that of innumerable things mixed chaotically together... of something that was not human.